Building up your strength

 Balancing activity and rest

 Start at a pace that feels comfortable or easy for you.
-You might have been able to do a lot in the past, but need to be realistic in your goals while you recover.
+You might have been able to do a lot in the past, but you need to be realistic in your goals while you recover.

 Be consistent and do small amounts of activity regularly.
 A short walk or a few sit-to-stand exercises each day can help you to get started.

 A sit-to-stand exercise involves standing from a seated position.
 It strengthens your legs, stomach and back muscles.
 Gently build strength by using the arms of the chair to help you stand at first.
-As you get stronger, try the exercise without this support and build up the number of times that you do the exercise.
+As you get stronger, try the exercise without this support, and build up the number of times that you do the exercise.

 Exercise such as walking improves your fitness and helps to reduce tiredness.
 Things might get slightly worse before they get better, but try to stay motivated.